What is the Best Grass for Texas Lawns?

 This grass is a widely used warm-season grass.
 You’ll find it most often in tropical Africa, Australia, and Mexico.
 The moist air from the Gulf of Mexico and non-stop summer heat help St. Augustine reach its full potential.
 Its blades are wide for soaking up plenty of sunshine, but it will struggle in the winter.

 What Features Does Texas Grass Need?

 Unusual weather patterns in Texas mean that Texas grasses need to be:

 Texas reached serious drought conditions in October 2010.
 70 percent of Texas was in drought conditions in August 2014.
 The state is still under drought conditions today.
-To keep grass looking healthy year-round, you’ll need to plant a deep-rooted grass that can survive long periods without fresh rainfall.
+To keep grass looking healthy year-round, you’ll need to plant deep-rooted grass that can survive long periods without fresh rainfall.

 Most of Texas shares the long summers and short winters of Mexico.
 Temperatures reach beyond 110℉ on the hottest summer days.
 Your grass has to absorb and use that non-stop sunlight that shines from morning until dusk.
 Grass with wider blades is better at resisting heat.

 Texas’s long warm season means people use their lawns for most of the year.
 Grass can take some abuse from foot traffic, but it will eventually take too much damage to sustain its growth.
 Grasses with flexible blades in softer soil are more tolerant to year-round traffic.

 Even a single cold snap can destroy your lawn.
 Even though the Texas winter is mild, temperatures dip below freezing.
 Even people in the southern extremities of Texas need to prepare their lawns for deep cold.
 There are a few types of grass that will struggle through the summer but flourish through the winter.